e3o8o/triggerr/docs/02_architecture/03_PACKAGE_ANALYSIS.md

 ## Overview

 This document provides a detailed analysis of the key packages used in the triggerr API development.
-Understanding these packages is essential for implementing APIs correctly and avoiding TypeScript errors and build failures.
+Understanding these packages is essential for implementing APIs correctly and avoiding TypeScript errors and build failures while maintaining compliance with our multi-jurisdictional regulatory framework.

+> **Legal Framework**: Comprehensive regulatory compliance strategy and package-specific legal considerations documented in [Legal Reference](../04_compliance/LEGAL_REFERENCE.md)

 ## Key Packages

+### Compliance Package Reference
+- `@triggerr/compliance-reference`: Future package for regulatory compliance utilities and validation
+- Entity-aware API patterns support our Nevada-based regulatory arbitrage strategy
+- Cross-jurisdictional data handling utilities for US and EU operations

 ### 1. @triggerr/api-contracts